This article answers important questions about vehicle accident cases involving the United States Postal Service (USPS).

 The process outlined above is known as "exhausting your administrative remedies."
 Once you have completed this process, then you will be able to pursue a lawsuit against the government in an attempt to obtain restitution for the damages that you have incurred.

-Settling your Federal Tort Claims Act Claim
+Options for Settling your Federal Tort Claims Act Claim

 There are two ways that you can reach a settlement with the USPS and thus avoid having to go to court.
 The first is by agreeing to an out-of-court settlement during the administrative claim process with the government attorney assigned to your case.
 If you cannot reach an agreement with this attorney, however, there is still a chance that a settlement can be reached once you file a lawsuit.
 The reason is that when this happens, a new team of attorneys from the U.S. Justice Department will typically be assigned to the case.
 There is a possibility that these attorneys will look at your case differently, and as a result, be more amenable to a settlement.